cn0047/stash/ed/security/README.md

 * Leakage of Cookie with Sensitive Data (session ID, `document.cookie='x='+v+';'+exp+': secure';`).
 * Leakage of Sensitive Data via Referer Header.

+SSO (single sign-on) - system that allows for a single username & password that grants access to other sites (like okta).

 ## WEB

 FIEO - filter input escape output.